Pole-Engineering/Docs/docs/assembly-guide/crossant/gantry.md

 # 2. Gantry Assembly
 ## Overview
-We've probably reached the most challenging part, the gantry assembly.
+You've probably reached the most challenging part, the gantry assembly.
 Once we get through this stage, there isn't much left to do!

 ![Gantry](../../../static/img/gantry-assembly/gantry-preview.png)